h5py/h5py/docs/source/guide/group.rst

         **data** (None or ndarray)
             Either a NumPy ndarray or anything that can be converted to one.

-        Keywords (see :ref:`dsetfeatures`):
+        Keywords (see also Dataset :ref:`dsetfeatures`):

         **chunks** (None, True or shape tuple)
             Store the dataset in chunked format.
 Automatically selected if any of the other keyword options are given.
 If you don't provide a shape tuple, the library will guess one for you.
-            Chunk sizes of 100kB-300kB work best with HDF5.
+            Chunk sizes of 300kB and smaller work best with HDF5.

         **compression** (None, string ["gzip" | "lzf" | "szip"] or int 0-9) Enable dataset compression.
 DEFLATE, LZF and (where available) SZIP are supported.
-An integer is interpreted as a GZIP level for backwards compatibility
+An integer is interpreted as a GZIP level.

         **compression_opts** (None, or special value)
             Setting for compression filter; legal values for each filter